canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/kubeflow-tutorial/kubeflow-tutorial.md

 ks generate core kubeflow-core --name=kubeflow-core --namespace=kf-tutorial
 ```

-As GKE has RBAC enabled and our user has insufficient permissions, we need to grant the *admin* role to our user with an additional command before running the same *apply* command as CDK users:
+As GKE has RBAC enabled and our user has insufficient permissions, we need to grant the *admin* role to our user with an additional command for GKE:

 ```bash
 kubectl create clusterrolebinding default-admin --clusterrole=cluster-admin --user=your-user@acme.com